quietboil/sibyl/README.md

 let rows = stmt.query(("Security", 1700, ()))?;
 ```

-`execute_into` allows execution of statements with OUT (or INOUT) parameters.
+`execute` also allows execution of statements with OUT (or INOUT) parameters.
 For example:

 ```rust
 let stmt = session.prepare("